brucehsu/GobiesVM/README.md

-runvm
+GobiesVM
 =====

-A Ruby VM written in Go, which utilizes STM
+A Ruby VM written in Go aims to exploit parallelism via Software Transactional Memory.